 The first-year Spanish series consists of three elementary-level courses that share the same textbook: SPAN 1 (for absolute beginners; no pre-requisites), SPAN 2, and SPAN 3.
 Completion of these three courses fulfills requirements for the Certificate of Achievement-Advanced in Global Studies.
 In order to enroll in levels above SPAN 1, students need to meet the corresponding pre-requisites (e.g., having completed SPAN 1 or its equivalent is a pre-requisite for SPAN 2).

 The second-year series consists of three intermediate-level courses (SPAN 4, SPAN 5, and SPAN 6), and the curriculum has more emphasis on reading and discussing texts that reflect the literary, artistic, historical, and geographical aspects of the Spanish-speaking world.

 Students who enroll in our courses come from local high schools, other community colleges, four-year colleges, and the community at large, including mature learners, professionals who seek to acquire or enhance their Spanish skills, and individuals whose personal and family relationships have led them to interact with Spanish-speakers on a daily basis.

 Given the many opportunities to use Spanish that are available in the Bay Area, our students are encouraged to try their skills at local venues such as La Biblioteca Latinoamericana, The Mexican Heritage Plaza, museums with exhibits on artists or themes that are relevant to our curricula, international film festivals, and non-profit agencies seeking volunteers to interact with local Spanish speakers, among others.

 Spanish Language Prerequisite Clearance

 Regard the following when deciding which course is best for you:

-If you inadvertently reached this department Web site while searching for the International Students Office, please visit the International Students Web site for further assistance.
+*If you inadvertently reached this department Web site while searching for the International Student Programs (ISP) office, please visit the International Student Programs Web site for further assistance.